ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/fluentform/readme.txt

 <li>Zoho CRM – A business tool to manage online sales, marketing, and customer support</li>
 <li>ClickSend – Send SMS notification instantly when a form is submitted</li>
 <li>CleverReach – Fluent Forms and CleverReach combo is a great way to grow your subscribers and manage email campaigns</li>
+<li>Salesforce - Conncet Salesforce with Fluent Forms and keep your Saleforce's objects streamlined with WordPress</li>
 </ul>

-== PAYMENT FORM, DONATION FORM, ORDER FORM, AND MORE == Fluent Forms started is not just a contact form plugin, it is a powerful forms solution that you can use to create a payment form, donation form, registration form, online booking form, guest posting forms and more.
+== PAYMENT FORM, DONATION FORM, ORDER FORM, AND MORE == Fluent Forms started is not just a contact form plugin, it is a powerful forms solution that you can use to create a payment form, online donation form, user registration form, online booking form, guest posting forms and more.

 Fluent Forms Pro integrates with both PayPal and Stripe, so you can easily create a payment form to accept credit card payment on your website.
 You can also use PayPal payment method to make a donation form and accept payments online.